RagedMilkman/MaritimeEx/README.md

 Once the login is created; run "update-database" in the package manager console

+Make sure you run MaritimeExercise and not ISSExpress.

 The Angular test app needs the node modules folder.
 To get this run "npm install".

 After the install, run "ng serve"